 - Toyota Wish 1.8X – This is a base grade that is available in 2WD and 4WD, 15-Inch Steel Rims, and key start

-- Toyota Wish 1.8G – This is similar to grade X with an addition of 15-Inch Alloy Rims and Fog lights
+- Toyota Wish 1.8G – This is similar to grade X with the addition of 15-Inch Alloy Rims and Fog lights

-- Toyota Wish 1.8A – This is similar to Grade X with addition of body kit
+- Toyota Wish 1.8A – This is similar to Grade X with the addition of body kit

 - Toyota Wish 2.0Z – This is the premium grade that is only available in 2WD and 6 Seats.
 It comes with all the features of grade S plus the 2.0L engine and 17-Inch Alloy Rims.

-At the first row there are three cupholders, center storage tray, glove box, and door jacket pockets with bottle-holders.
+There are several storage compartments in the cabin; at the first there are three cup holders, center storage tray, glove box, and door pockets.
 On the second row, the storage is on the front seat jacket pockets.
-On the third row, there are two side pockets.
+On the third row, there are two storage compartments on the sides.

-Other Extras: Double Din Stereo, Navigation, AC, Heater, Fog Lights, Roof Rails
+Other Extras: Alloy Rims, DVD Stereo, Automatic AC, Fog Lights, Roof Rails

 The 1.8L Toyota Wish accelerates from 0-100 km/h in 11.3 secs.